International-Meme-Fund/imf-docs/index.md

 ### Lend

 Deposit USDS into the IMF vault and earn real yield from borrowers.
-Vault is built on [Morpho](https://docs.morpho.org/learn/concepts/vault/) with isolated markets per token.
+Vault is built on [Morpho](https://docs.morpho.org/learn/concepts/vault/){: target="_blank" } with isolated markets per token.

 **Details:**